umit-turk/react-native-verification-code-input/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](https://github.com/yourusername/react-native-verification-code-input/issues).
+Feel free to check [issues page](https://github.com/umit-turk/react-native-verification-code-input/issues).

 ## 📝 License

-This project is [MIT](./LICENSE) licensed. # react-native-verification-code-input
+This project is [MIT](./LICENSE) licensed.

+## 📦 Repository

+You can find the source code on [GitHub](https://github.com/umit-turk/react-native-verification-code-input).